dubzzz/gnu-linux-tips/openvpn/README.md

 192.168.0.0/24 dev eth0  proto kernel  scope link  src 192.168.0.9  metric 206
 255.255.255.0 dev tun0  proto kernel  scope link  src 10.8.0.9
 ```

+Here are some error logs you might find in `/var/log/syslog` if OpenVPN fails to start correctly:

+- `Authenticate/Decrypt packet error: cipher final failed` -> check the `cipher` option
+- `Options error: --tls-auth fails with 'ta.key': No such file or directory` -> check the `tls-auth` option